 The insulation categories considered for the residential walls and ceilings are presented in Table 4-7.
-BIRDS performance data for the insulation types was provided on the basis of 2.54 cm (1 in) or 0.09 m^2 (1 ft2), which was then multiplied by the area and required thickness to meet the requirements of the home's design and energy code edition.
+BIRDS performance data for the insulation types was provided based on 2.54 cm (1 in) or 0.09 m2 (1 ft2), which was then multiplied by the area and required thickness to meet the requirements of the home's design and energy code edition.
 Table 4-7 presents the thermal resistance in R{SI} -value per-cm (R-value per in) for each.